Tax Troubles? We've Got You Covered!

 TAN is a short form used for Tax Collection Account Number / Tax Deduction Account Number.
 TAN is a 10-digit alphanumeric number issued by the Income-tax Department allotted to the entities that are liable to deduct TDS by the Income Tax Department.
-Any individual or firm or company that is responsible for a tax deduction at source (TDS) or tax collection at source (TCS) uses the TAN number in the e-filing of the Income Tax Return.
+Any individual, firm, or company that is responsible for a tax deduction at source (TDS) or tax collection at source (TCS) uses the TAN number in the e-filing of the Income Tax Return.

 TAN Format- JPRD00214F